mkhlb/6408B/README.md

 $I_s$ is an $x$-intercept.
 It gives the value that $I = 0$.
 To make $I = |Y|$'s $x$-intercept (which is normally 0) equal $I_s$, simply transform it to the right by $I_s$. to do that you subtract it from $|Y|$, giving the equation $I = |Y| - I_s$.

 Now we must make the equation rise to $1.0$ by $I_e$.
 This is done by applying a slope, multiplying $|Y| - I_s$ by some number $m$.
 A slope $m$ is defined as $m = {rise \over run}$.
 We know the rise is $1.0$, and the run can be given as the distance from the start of the iterpolation to the end: $I_e - I_s$.
 Apply slope $1 \over {I_e - I_s}$ to get $I = {{|Y| - I_s} \over {I_e - I_s}}$, which intercepts $x$ at $I_s$ thanks to a tranformation of $I_s$ and intercepts $I_e$ thanks to a slope if run $I_e - I_s$.

+#### The Implementation

+Again the curvatherp is built on top of Ez Template.
+Unlike normalized arcade, `Drive::arcade_curvatherp_standard(e_type stick_type, double interpolator_start, double interpolator_end)` and `Drive::arcade_reversed_standard(e_type stick_type, double interpolator_start, double interpolator_end)` need 2 special parameters for the start and end of the interpolation.
+These parameters are between 0 and 127, as the max value of the controller stick is 127 in practice.